Want an easy and cheap DIY tree topper?? Grab a Dollar Tree star and wrap some twine around it. You’ve got yourself a rustic Christmas tree topper!

 Easy DIY tree topper, right??
 Also, if you like farmhouse Christmas decor like I do, click here to check out my DIY burlap Christmas wood sign tutorial along with a free cut file!

 Now I have to get busy making some handmade ornaments!!

-Want to save it for later???
+Want to save this farmhouse tree topper tutorial for later???
 Just Pin it now!

 Thanks so much for stopping by and have a creative day!